 Hailed for delivering compelling performances of innovative, eclectic programs, Brett Mitchell was named the fourth Music Director of the Colorado Symphony in September 2016.
 He served as the orchestra’s Music Director Designate during the 2016-17 season, and began his four-year appointment in September 2017.

 Mr. Mitchell concluded his tenure as Associate Conductor of The Cleveland Orchestra in August 2017.
 He joined the orchestra as Assistant Conductor in 2013, and was promoted to Associate Conductor in 2015, becoming the first person to hold that title in over three decades and only the fifth in the orchestra's hundred-year history.
 In this role, he led the orchestra in several dozen concerts each season at Severance Hall, Blossom Music Center, and on tour.
-Mr. Mitchell also served as Music Director of the Cleveland Orchestra Youth Orchestra (COYO), which he led on a four-city tour of China in June 2015, marking the ensemble's second international tour and its first to Asia.
+Mr. Mitchell also served as Music Director of the Cleveland Orchestra Youth Orchestra (COYO) from 2013 to 2017, which he led on a four-city tour of China in June 2015, marking the ensemble's second international tour and its first to Asia.

 From 2007 to 2011, Mr. Mitchell led over one hundred performances as Assistant Conductor of the Houston Symphony, to which he frequently returns as a guest conductor.
 He also held Assistant Conductor posts with the Orchestre National de France, where he worked under Kurt Masur from 2006 to 2009, and the Castleton Festival, where he worked under Lorin Maazel in 2009 and 2010.
 In 2015, Mr. Mitchell completed a highly successful five-year appointment as Music Director of the Saginaw Bay Symphony Orchestra, where an increased focus on locally relevant programming and community collaborations resulted in record attendance throughout his tenure.